bmuller/toquen/README.md

 Or a all the servers with a given role with:

     $ cap <role name> cook

+Or on all servers:

+    $ cap all cook

 ## Updating Roles
 If you change the roles of any servers you will need to run: